owncloud/QA/Server/Test_Plan_OC11_Docker_Smoke_Test.md

 - [ ] list backends: `occ files_external:backends storage`
 - [ ] ensure the local mount path exists inside the container before creating the mount:
   `docker exec oc11 mkdir -p /tmp/smoke_ext`
+- Enable local backend (system config): `occ config:system:set files_external_allow_create_new_local --value=true --type=boolean`

+  This is needed because local storage backend visibility is stripped for admin mounts when this flag is false (the default)

+- Enable External storage app in UI (if not already): Go to Settings → Admin → Storage and enable External storage (or confirm it's already enabled).
 - [ ] create one mount that needs no extra infrastructure — use **Local** (point it at a path inside the container) or **SFTP** (against any reachable host):
   ```